New York State Route 101: Modern history (2005–present)

 Since 2005, the traffic counts contained within the annual New York State Department of Transportation (NYSDOT) Traffic Data Report have indicated that the northern terminus of NY 101 is at an intersection with Beacon Hill Road.
 However, other documents produced by NYSDOT, such as their official description of routes in New York, give the highway's northern terminus as Astors[sic] Lane.

 In 2014, as part of a project to improve electricity transmission in the area, PSEG Long Island erected a new power line between Great Neck and Port Washington.
 The routing follows Port Washington Boulevard through the area, and was controversial due to the height of the poles.

 In November 2017, the portion of NY 101 between Northern Boulevard and Crabapple Road was dedicated and renamed to Sergeant James J. Regan Memorial Boulevard, after the late U.S. Army Ranger Sergeant James J. Regan, in efforts made by New York State Senator Elaine Phillips.
-Regan, a Purple Heart recipient from Manhasset, perished on active duty in Northern Iraq on February 9, 2007, when the vehicle that he was in was targeted by an IED.
+Regan, a Purple Heart recipient from Manhasset, was killed on active duty in Northern Iraq on February 9, 2007, when the vehicle that he was in was targeted by an IED.

-Starting in 2019 after several years of complaints from local and state officials, and from residents of communities along the route, NYSDOT repaved the entirety of Port Washington Boulevard from Northern Boulevard to Harbor Road.
+Starting in 2019, after several years of complaints from local and state officials, and from residents of communities along the route, NYSDOT repaved the entirety of Port Washington Boulevard from Northern Boulevard to Harbor Road.
 This project was completed in 2020.